damien-otis/SM-808/README.txt

 Can the velocity be set?

 	Yes.
-Right-click on each step to edit the velocity with a knob control.
+Right-click on each note to edit the velocity with a knob control.

 >None of these features are expected, what is needed for you to add support for these?